jpn--/larch/doc/math.rst

 it might be OK to relax this assumption.
 In a log distance travel model, if the boundaries are aligned with metropolitan areas, then it is certainly reasonable to relax the arbitrary bounds assumption.

+Relaxing this constraint doesn't require any special methods beyond the standard MNL tools.
+All that is necessary is to relax the constraint on the parameter attached to :math:`\log\left(N_{nest}\right)`, so that it no longer must exactly equal 1.0.
+Of course, we still need to ensure that the estimated parameter is in the interval :math:`(0,1]`.
+Also, for the log likelihood at “zeros” model we should still consider the default value of the parameter on :math:`\log\left(N_{nest}\right)` equal to 1, not 0.

 Relaxing Homogeneity
 --------------------

-The other assumption we made was that the individual alternatives within a zone are homogeneous... but it is highly likely they are not.
-Variance in the systematic utilities, and in particular heteroskedastic variance, can change the calculations.
-Consider the one dimensional destination choice depicted here:
+Another assumption we made was that the individual alternatives within a zone are homogeneous... but it is highly likely they are not.
+Variance in the systematic utilities, and in particular heteroskedastic variance (where the variance in different aggregates is different), can change the calculations.
+Consider the one dimensional destination choice depicted
+here:

 .. image:: agg-choice-variance.png